 Houston Juvenile Sex Offense Lawyer Jim Sullivan is Board Certified in Juvenile Law.
 Juvenile Law is different than criminal law.
-Note: Among the more than 83,000 active lawyers in Texas, there are only 38 lawyers Board Certified in Juvenile Law and in private practice in the state of Texas.

 Jim Sullivan can help you and your child get through this difficult ordeal with dignity, empathy and compassion.
 He is sensitive to the emotional and psychological needs of children.
 He has represented a number of juvenile boys and girls who themselves had been victimized at a young age and had not reported it to their parents or to the authorities.
 In fact, it was only through his sensitive, patient and thought-provoking conversation with the child that he was able to draw out the prior abuse.

 Jim Sullivan will work hard to persuade the State to non-suit (dismiss) your child's case, to obtain an acquittal (not guilty) at trial or as a last result to negotiate a reasonable plea bargain.
 From the outset, he will work to have your child released from the detention center and then work toward keeping him or her at home and from having to register as a sex offender.
 In fact, not one of his juvenile clients has had to register as a sex offender.
 Such registration can be devastating to a child's development and to his or her future.